WenFuLee/CS-766-Computer-Vision/index.md

 <div>
     <p align="justify">
     In addition to the subjective evaluation, we also calculate its SNR score, which shows how similar two images look like.
-According to the SNR formula below, we calculate 27.860412 as the SNR score, which also shows that the origianl image and the final result are very similar based on the criteria of ISO 12232: Electronic Still Picture Cameras.
+According to the SNR formula below, we calculate 27.860412 as the SNR score, which also shows that the original image and the final result are very similar based on the criteria of ISO 12232: Electronic Still Picture Cameras.
     </p>
 </div>